Skip to content

 What's the purpose of sharing your notebooks?
 You can use this to curate your own chatbot, adding all the data you know on a topic, a range of frequently asked questions, or all the info about a project you're working on with someone else.
 A much more interactive experience than dropping a Google Docs link.

-NotebookLM alternatives
+NotebookLM pricing

 An AI-powered interactive notebook